warrenbell/cordova-plugin-inappbrowser/doc/index.md

     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened

     iOS only:

+    - __toolbarbutton__: Set to `yes` or `no` (default is `no`).
+Turns on/off an additional toolbar button that sits to the right of the close button in the toolbar.
+This button fires a toolbarbuttonpressed event.
+    - __toolbarbuttoncaption__: set to a string to use as the __Done__ button's caption.
+Note that you need to localize this value yourself.
     - __closebuttoncaption__: set to a string to use as the __Done__ button's caption.
 Note that you need to localize this value yourself.
     - __disallowoverscroll__: Set to `yes` or `no` (default is `no`).
 Turns on/off the UIWebViewBounce property.
     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.